 Step 2 - Find the right application form

 There are a variety of types of planning application with their own forms.
-By answering the questions on the National Planning Portal you will be guided to the correct form for your application which you can complete online or print and send in the post.
+By answering the questions on the National Planning Portal you will be guided to the correct form for your application which you can complete online.

 Step 3 - Check what you need to submit